-High Energy Astrophysics research at Sabancı University concentrates on the structure, dynamics, and evolution of neutron stars, black holes, white dwarfs, matter in their environments, as well as the radiation emitted by these compact objects.
+The High Energy Astrophysics research at Sabancı University concentrates on the structure, dynamics, and evolution of neutron stars, black holes, white dwarfs, matter in their environments, and the radiation emitted by these compact objects.
 Instrumentation research with room temperature semiconductors is also pursued.

-This research particularly aims at understanding the structure of matter at the highest densities, up to and beyond 1015 g/cm3, under extreme magnetic fields of up to 1015 G and the most rapid possible rotation rates, with rotation periods as short as milliseconds.
-Theoretical research, as well as observations with international X-ray and gamma ray observatory satellites, in addition to optical observations at the TUBITAK National Observatory, are pursued.
-The Sabancı University Astrophysics and Space Forum also hosts workshops and fosters scientific collaboration with astrophysicists in Turkey and abroad.
+Neutron stars represent the structure of matter at the highest densities, up to and beyond 1015 g/cm3, under extreme magnetic fields of up to 1015 G and the most rapid possible rotation rates, with rotation periods as short as milliseconds.
+Dr. Ali Alpar’s group focuses on information on neutron star structure and dynamics from pulsar timing observations, particularly glitches.

 Specific research topics are the dynamical response of the neutron star interior to arbitrary time dependent external torques; the critical strain angle for a Coulomb lattice with relativistic electrons, and glitch signatures reflecting plate size and number of pinned vortices involved in pulsar glitches.
 Alpar also contributes to the work of Dr. Ünal Ertan and his group on the evolution of young neutron star populations like AXPs, SGRs and XDINs with fallback disks.

 The advancement of high energy astrophysics is linked to the development in detectors and instrumentations.
 Dr. Emrah Kalemci's main research activity is to develop Cadmium Zinc Telluride Detector (CdZnTe) detectors.